taustation-fan/userscripts/README.md

  2. Stims #2 & #3 recover the most stat points; Stims #1, #4, and #5 recover the least.

- 3. If they need to recover, say, Stamina (runner icon) and Intelligence (lightbulb), they should use Stim #3.
+ 3. If they need to recover, say, Agility (runner icon) and Intelligence (lightbulb), they should use Stim #3.
      - Physical stats use the icons from Tau Station's Gym page; Intelligence shows a lightbulb, and Social uses a person (silhouette).